Dealing with Unsupportive Parents and Other Family Members

 How to Make Them Understand Your Adoption Plan

 Some expectant mothers worry that once they put their ideal adoption plan into place, unsupportive parents or family members will try to stop the adoption from happening.

-So how do you turn parents who are unsupportive of adoption into parents who will be an important part of your adoption support system?
+So, how do you turn parents who are unsupportive of adoption into parents who will be an important part of your adoption support system?

-You will receive financial assistance – American Adoptions will cover you adoption expenses, such as medical, legal and counseling expenses.
+You will receive financial assistance – American Adoptions will cover your adoption expenses, such as medical, legal and counseling expenses.
 In many situations, you are also allowed living expenses to help you with rent, utilities and other bills.

 You have goals that wouldn’t be possible to achieve while raising a child – Whether you have dreams of earning a college degree or beginning a career, adding a child to your life could put those goals on hold indefinitely.
 Regardless of your reason for choosing adoption, make sure your parents understand how your life will be positively affected by adoption.

 You choose the amount of contact – You will receive letters and pictures, emails and any other types of contact with the adoptive family that is important to you.
 Your parents can also stay updated by being sent pictures and letters of their grandchild.